datagrok-ai/public/help/visualize/viewers/tree-viewer.md

   * Define the tree **direction** using the **Orient** setting.
   * Change the **shape of the branches** using the **Edge Shape** setting.

+## Interaction with other viewers

+A tree viewer responds to data filters but has limited interaction in rows selection.
+For the node to be selected, you need to select all rows comprising the node.

 ![Tree viewer](tree-viewer.gif "Tree viewer")

 ## Viewer controls